 Journal Status Board

 The Journal Status Board maintains an overview of the journal entries.
-It can easily sort and filter entries based on Incidents, Actions, and so forth.
-Journal entry details are available by selecting an entry in the Status Board.
+It can easily sort and filter entries based on Incidents, Actions, and other aspects of the information in the journal.
+To get more information about a Journal entry it is merely necessary to select the entry in the Status Board.

 In the example below, the user filtered the journal based upon Incident Identifier and Action Identifier.
 Clicking the entry for Journal Identifier 753 opened the Journal Entry Details Form to view additional detailed information about this item.